The Nativity Season

 Materials

-- Resource Handout: St. Herman Handouts
+- Copies of the Resource entitled St. Herman Handouts for each participant

-- Icon of St. Romanus
+- Icons of St. Romanus

 - Icon of the Nativity of Christ